 That’s all there is to it!
 Now you have a fully functioning STMP server that can successfully send emails.
 Many of the companies that I have worked with use this method to send emails generated by their web applications.

 If emails are not being successfully delivered you may notice that messages are building up in specific SMTP folders.
-These are likely to be, but not limited to, Badmail & Queue.
-Please visit this post to understand the purpose of each SMTP folder and how to approach issues when messages are queuing up in those folders.
+Visit this post to understand the purpose of each SMTP folder and how to approach issues when messages are queuing up in those folders.